Northern Health Travel Grants

 - Any other relative of the patient.

-Why is there a change in policy that now requires a receipt to qualify for the accommodation allowance?
+Why is a receipt required to qualify for the accommodation allowance?

-In keeping with the government’s commitment for careful spending of public funds, the NHTG Program is now requiring receipts for verification and audit purposes.
-Receipts must be submitted for medical services rendered on, or after December 1, 2012.
+In keeping with the government’s commitment for careful spending of public funds, the NHTG Program requires receipts for proof and audit purposes.

-Original itemized receipts must be submitted.
-“Original itemized receipt” refers to a receipt that lists the item(s) purchased and the individual price(s) for each item, for example from a hotel or motel.
-This is usually the same receipt that is produced by a cash register.
+Official itemized receipts must be submitted, along with the application.
+“Itemized receipt” refers to a receipt that lists the item(s) purchased and the individual price(s) for each item, for example from a hotel, motel or bed and breakfast.
+The accommodation receipt must include the name of the patient, the date(s) of stay, and a fee paid for the stay.
 The authorization receipt for a credit or debit card transaction is not considered an itemized receipt.

 Where do I submit my receipt(s)?

-Accommodation receipt(s), along with your application must be submitted to the Ministry of Health and Long-Term Care, 199 Larch Street, Suite 801, Sudbury ON P3E 5R1.
+Accommodation receipt(s), along with your application must be submitted to the Ministry of Health and Long-Term Care, Claims Services Branch, Northern Health Travel Grant, 199 Larch Street, Suite 801, Sudbury ON P3E 5R1.

-In order to qualify for an accommodation allowance, a patient must meet the criteria stipulated in (a) and (b) above, and must also have incurred an accommodation expense and submit a receipt as proof of payment.
+In order to qualify for an accommodation allowance, you must meet the criteria stipulated in (a) and (b) above, and must also have paid an accommodation expense and submit a receipt, in your name, as proof of payment.

-Can I use reward programs, such as air miles as payment for accommodation?
+Can I use reward and/or loyalty programs, such as air miles as payment for accommodation?

-Yes, use of air miles, accompanied by a receipt is an acceptable method of payment.
+Yes, use of air miles, or other loyalty programs, accompanied by a receipt is an acceptable method of payment.

 I stayed with family/friends; can I qualify for an accommodation allowance?

-No, if you have not incurred an accommodation expense, you do not qualify for an accommodation allowance.
+No, if you have not paid an official accommodation expense, you do not qualify for an accommodation allowance.

 I had to stay more than one night; will the accommodation allowance cover the duration of my stay?

-Only $100 accommodation allowance is payable per eligible treatment trip –this is not a reimbursement, and is not based on the number of lodging nights.
+Only $100.00 accommodation allowance is payable per eligible treatment trip – this is not a reimbursement, and is not based on the number of lodging nights.

 Are travel companions now eligible for an accommodation allowance?